simon-ritchie/apysc/docstring_markdowns/apysc/_loop/_for.md

 **[Raises]**

-- TypeError: If value type is neither Array nor Dictionary.
+- TypeError: If a value type is neither Array nor Dictionary.